Star Studios

-Star Studios (formerly known as Fox Star Studios) is an Indian motion picture production and distribution company.
-It is a wholly-owned subsidiary of Disney Star (via Walt Disney Studios and Disney Entertainment), part of the Disney International Operations segment of The Walt Disney Company.
+Star Studio18 (formerly known as Star Studios and Fox Star Studios) is an Indian motion picture production and distribution company.
+It is a wholly owned subsidiary of JioStar (a joint-venture between Reliance and Disney India).
 The studio produces Hindi, Tamil, Telugu, Malayalam and other South Asian language films through acquisitions, co-productions and in-house productions for worldwide distribution.

-Star Studios was one of the 21st Century Fox and Star India film production companies that was acquired by Disney on March 20, 2019.
-The studio's current name was adopted on May 27, 2022 in order to avoid confusion with Fox Corporation.
+Star Studio18 was one of the 21st Century Fox and Star India film production companies that was acquired by Disney on March 20, 2019.
+The studio's current name was adopted in August 2025.

-Starting with the international release of Brahmāstra: Part One – Shiva (2022), all of Star Studios' films are now handled internationally by Walt Disney Studios Motion Pictures.
+Starting with the international release of Brahmāstra: Part One – Shiva (2022), all of Star Studios' films are now handled in the United States, Canada and internationally (outside of India) by Walt Disney Studios Motion Pictures.

 History

-The studio was founded in March 2008 as a joint venture between 20th Century Fox and co-owned by Star India.In 2009, the studio acquired the rights for My Name is Khan, the studio’s debut film as distributor.
+The studio was founded in March 2008 as a joint venture between 20th Century Fox and co-owned by Star India.
+In 2009, the studio acquired the rights for My Name Is Khan, the studio's debut film as distributor.

 In 2011, Fox Star Studios entered the Tamil film industry with Engaeyum Eppothum, as co-producing and distributing partner for AR Murugadoss's AR Murugadoss Productions.
 In 2013, the studio released Tamil-feature Raja Rani, which won four Tamil Nadu State Film Awards.
-In 2015, the studio entered 9-film deal with Dharma Productions as a co-producer and distributor.
+In 2015, the studio entered a 9-film deal with Dharma Productions as a co-producer and distributor.
 In 2016, Kapoor & Sons was released as the first film under the arrangement.
 The same year, the studio won National Film Award for Best Feature Film in Hindi for its in-house production Neerja.
 The studio also released M.S.
 Dhoni: The Untold Story, the biopic of then Indian Cricket captain MS Dhoni.
 In 2017, the studio entered a three-film deal with Nadiadwala Grandson Entertainment.
-In May 2018, the studio entered multi-film deal with Akshay Kumar's Cape of Good films and had set Mission Mangal with Kumar attached to star.
+In May 2018, the studio entered a multi-film deal with Akshay Kumar's Cape of Good Films and had set Mission Mangal with Kumar attached to star.
 In 2019, the studio released Chhichhore which it co-produced with Nadiawala Grandson Entertainment had won National Film Award for Best Feature Film in Hindi 2019.